ryanroundhouse/ryanroundhouse/README.md

 His professional experience and expertise has earned him opportunities to lead large teams, consult for companies, play with cutting-edge technologies, and share his love of learning with all those around him.

-Ryan has established himself as a reliable and conscientious friend and team member.
-He is happiest with his wife Katie raising their two sons Odin and Cyrus in his hometown of Ottawa, Ontario, Canada.

 # Blog posts

 <!-- BLOG-POST-LIST:START -->